gowrisankarponnusamy/AI-powered-smart-waste-classification/README.md

 ## About
 <!--Detailed Description about the project-->
-Tailored Chatbot for Hostel Booking System is a project designed to integrate a chatbot that leverages advanced natural language processing techniques to understand and respond to user queries to the hostel booking system.
-Traditional hostel booking processes are often time-consuming and involve manual searches and extensive communication with hostel staff.
-This project seeks to overcome these challenges by creating an easy-to-use chatbot interface that assists students in addressing inquiries.
+AI-Powered Smart Waste Classification is a project designed to integrate an intelligent waste-sorting system that leverages advanced machine learning and computer vision techniques to accurately identify and categorize waste materials.
+Traditional waste management processes are often inefficient, rely heavily on manual sorting, and lead to improper disposal and reduced recycling effectiveness.
+This project seeks to overcome these challenges by creating an automated, easy-to-use classification system that assists users in sorting waste correctly.
+By providing real-time identification of waste types, the system enhances recycling efficiency, reduces human effort, and promotes environmentally sustainable practices.
 ## Features
 <!--List the features of the project as shown below-->
 - Implements advance neural network method.